Marcurion/dnet-state-management-playground-2025/ReadMe.md

 # Why MediatR?
 MediatR was chosen since it's PipelineBehaviours could be leveraged for several useful feats like validation, change detection, thread-synchronization, request modification and state injection.
-The concept of request polymorphism also seemed to align well initially with my intention to re-use pipelines and generalize functionality even though more could have been done in that regard in this demo.
+The concept of request polymorphism also seemed to align well initially with my intention to re-use pipelines and generalize functionality even though when Generics come into play this will scale not ideally.
 I am aware of the immanent license changes for this package but confident similar results can be achieved with the many available alternatives, like: https://github.com/martinothamar/Mediator